 Your student has been in school for a while now –– long enough to go through their first, second and sometimes third round of midterms, as well as their first-ever college finals.
 They may have realized a few things:

 - Chemistry is a lot harder than before

 - Calculus is a lot harder than before

 - Physics is a lot harder than before

-- Becoming a doctor (or engineer, physicist, etc.) may not be in their future
+- Becoming a doctor (or engineer, physicist, chemist, etc.) may not be in their future

-Your student may have serious questions about their future, and this is a great time to help them figure out sound ways of developing meaningful answers.
+Your student may have serious questions about their future, and this is a great time to help them figure out sound ways of developing meaningful answers and finding clarity.
 One excellent resource to steer them toward is AMS 95: Careers and Identity in American Culture.
 This course will be offered during the spring and will include career self-assessments, as well as tools to help students kick-start their career planning.
-They’ll not only take some of the best assessments on the market, they’ll also learn the fundamentals of making a resume, interviewing and learning about different careers.
+They will not only take some of the best assessments on the market, they will also learn the fundamentals of making a resume, interviewing and learning about different careers.

 Other activities you can encourage them to do:

 - Using breaks to conduct informational interviews (https://icc.ucdavis.edu/find/resources/networking/informational-interviews.htm)

 - Take a career self-assessment through Student Health and Counseling Services (the Strong Interest Inventory is highly recommended) (https://shcs.ucdavis.edu/topics/career-assessments.html)